kpegion/SubX/README.md

   This code was tested with Python version 2.7.5

+  Important Note: Before Apr 10, 2018, use getSubXFieldsIRI.py to download data
+                Starting Apr 10, 2018, use getSubXFieldsIRIXYLMSP.py to download data

  # GrADS

     getSubXIRI.gs -- A sample program for getting SubX data.

+    Important Note: Before Apr 10, 2018, use getSubXFieldsIRI.gs to download data Starting Apr 10, 2018, use getSubXFieldsIRIXYLMSP.gs to download data

 Note that the output files in this case will contain all ensemble members and levels as opposed to the other codes which write the ensemble members and levels as separate files.
 These output files will NOT work properly with the Matlab data processing codes above because they produce files in a different format.